-15. Is a Covered Entity entitled to an exemption under Section 500.19(b) if that Covered Entity is an employee, agent, representative or designee of more than one other Covered Entity?
+5. Is a Covered Entity entitled to an exemption under Section 500.19(b) if that Covered Entity is an employee, agent, representative or designee of more than one other Covered Entity?

 Section 500.19(b) states that a Covered Entity who is an "employee, agent, representative or designee of a Covered Entity . . . is exempt from" 23 NYCRR Part 500 and "need not develop its own cybersecurity program to the extent that the employee, agent, representative or designee is covered by the cybersecurity program of the Covered Entity" (emphasis added).
 This exemption requires an entire employee, agent, representative or designee to be fully covered by the program of another Covered Entity.
-Therefore, a Covered Entity who is an employee, agent, representative or designee of more than one other Covered Entity will only qualify for a Section 500.19(b) exemption where the cybersecurity program of at least one of its parent Covered Entities fully covers all aspects of the employee's, agent's, representative's or designee's business.
+Therefore, a Covered Entity who is an employee, agent, representative or designee to be fully covered by the program of a Section 500.19(b) exemption where the cybersecurity program of at least one of its parent Covered Entities fully covers all aspects of the employee's, agent's, representative's or designee's business.

-16. Does a Covered Entity that qualifies for an exemption under 23 NYCRR Section 500.19(b) need to file a notice of exemption?
+6. Does a Covered Entity that qualifies for an exemption under 23 NYCRR Section 500.19(b) need to file a notice of exemption?